not-tobo/DontOverrenderMyMenuV2/README.md

 Makes the VRChat Menu's not be able to be overrendered by any shaders or mesh render queue edits :D The Toogle Button is in UI Elements Menu, the position can be changed in UIX or in the MelonPreferences file.
+You can also toggle the Overrenderer with "ctrl + o".

 The mod uses the [RubyButtonApi](https://github.com/DubyaDude/RubyButtonAPI/blob/master/RubyButtonAPI.cs).